A Guide to Student Loan Refinancing

 The ability to meet any emergencies that may arise in the next 3-6 months - have a 3-6 month, fully-funded emergency fund

-1. One student loan and one monthly payment
+1. A simplified loan experience with one monthly payment

-Private refinancing will leave you with just one new loan, granted by just one lender.
+Refinancing will leave you with just one loan, granted by just one lender.
 This means you'll make just one student loan payment per month moving forward.
 This simplification is huge!
 As you accumulated different loans for college, you likely were granted numerous different loans that may be serviced by different federal loan servicers.

 In fact, many Americans we've worked with have upwards of 15 different federal student loans between undergraduate and graduate study.